About Stetson University

 Mascot: John B.

-Stetson University students comes from 43 states, the District of Columbia and 47 other nations.
+Stetson University students comes from 42 states, the District of Columbia, Puerto Rico, the Virgin Islands and 51 other nations.

 Figures listed are for the 2013-2014 academic year.